Finaps/DotNetEventBus/README.md

 ### Publishing

 If you want to publish events from a certain class, make sure an instance of `IEventBus` is injected into the object.
-To publish, create an instance of a class derived from `IntegrationEvent` and call the `Publish` method on the `IEventBus` instance.
+To publish, create an instance of a class derived from `IntegrationEvent` and call the `PublishAsync` method on the `IEventBus` instance.
 For example, to publish an event that an entity has been published from a controller:

 ```csharp
 public EntityController : ControllerBase {